-- Tyler Brown, Diversity Scholar Recipient - 2012
+- Tyler Brown, Diversity Legal Scholar Recipient - 2012

 "I can't express my gratitude enough to your organization for being the primary support for my application to law school.
 Without the Kaplan resource your organization provided me, I would never have been able to afford a prep course, or take the LSAT successfully."